In this example, we'll use Handlebars to pre-compile a mod's HTML.

 TIP

-Click Publish to save your content, then view your mod:
+Click Save & Publish to save your content, then view your mod:

 The mod's fields are being filled in with Handlebars.